-Dan: [00:57:58] touch on.
-I dunno.
+Dan: [00:57:58] I dunno.
 There’s been so, so many topics.
 I feel like.
-I discovered there was gonna fall in my mind.
-I don’t know unless there’s something that you’re so curious about that you want to talk about.
-Yeah,
+I discovered there were things on my mind.
+I don’t know unless there’s something that you’re still curious about that you want to talk about.

-Yeah, you’re right.
-We’ve covered quite a big, well, one thing that I think many listeners would be interested in is your opinion on the future of reactive Redux, and we haven’t really touched ad, so maybe if you want to cover that for a few minutes, what do you think?
-Where is everything heading towards?
+Michaela: [00:58:13] Yeah, no. Yeah, you’re right.
+We’ve covered quite a bit, well, one thing that I think many listeners would be interested in is your opinion on the future of reactive Redux, and we haven’t really touched at, so maybe if you want to cover that for a few minutes, what do you think?
+Where is everything heading towards to?

 And.
 It’s just like, it’s not very pleasant. it might be easier to wait a little bit, , for the user so that it’s not as Jerin, but the react program and the model kind of, not just you two always express changes as like, what should be on the screen at this moment.
 And so it’s, it doesn’t really give you any control over time.

-So I think that’s like the next stage of react is just giving him more control over time and maybe not even necessarily given the developer Mark control, but, being more considerate of when we show things on the screen and why and how does that, match the human computer interaction research that shows us that.
+So I think that’s like the next stage of react is just giving it more control over time and maybe not even necessarily given the developer more control, but, being more considerate of when we show things on the screen and why and how does that, match the human computer interaction research that shows us that.

 Michaela: [01:03:17] Okay.
 Yeah, it sounds really exciting and, and it also answers one of the questions people wanted me to ask you, which is when not to use react.
 So yeah, your answer has been very insightful.
 That actually brings us to the end of the show.